moabukar/no-hello-bot/README.md

 Once you've set up the words you'd like the bot to recognize, it will start responding to them with fun gifs.
 Enjoy!

+## How to run bot locally (with from app)

+- Make sure to have Golang installed.

+1. Get your token ready into `docs/config.json`
+2. `go run cmd/discord-bot-go.go`

+## How to run bot locally (using containers - Docker)

+1. Build image using Dockerfile >> `docker build -t nohello Dockerfile`
+2. Run container using `docker run nohello`

 ## Libraries

 No Hello Bot for Discord was built using the Go libraries listed in go.mod